daniel-nagy/transporter/README.md

 ## Memory Management

 If a value cannot be serialized, such as a function, the value is proxied.
 However, if the proxy is garbage collected this would continue to hold a strong reference to the value, thus creating a memory leak.
-This module uses `FinalizationRegistry` to receive a notification when a proxy is garbage collected.
+Transporter uses `FinalizationRegistry` to receive a notification when a proxy is garbage collected.
 When a proxy is garbage collected a message is sent to release the value, allowing it to be garbage collected as well.

 ## Examples